 You can take several steps to promote your smooth and speedy recovery.

-• Refrain from smoking and drinking alcohol.
-This will slow the healing process.
+- Refrain from smoking and drinking alcohol; they can slow the healing process.

 Recovering from eyelid surgery is usually not as daunting as it seems, and your board-certified facial Recovering from eyelid surgery is not as intimidating as it may seem, and your board-certified facial plastic surgeon will guide you through the process.
 If you are ready to rejuvenate your eyes/appearance with eyelid surgery, request a consultation or call us at (980) 949-6544 to schedule an appointment.